maksimgm/engineering_blog/testing_with_jasmine.md

 Both `describe` and `it` are functions that take two parameters: a text string and a function.
 The idea is to make the text string as humanly readable as possible.
 Notice that both the `describe` and the `it` block form sort of a sentence which gives the developer an idea of what that block tests.

 Think of the `describe` block as a general container and the `it` block as a place where you can set up the code nessecary to for your test.
 Once your `it` block is setup, you'll continue by writing the `expect` function.
 In this function you will pass in whatever code you are testing.
-Notice how in my example, I expect the result from the `temp_converter.fahrenheit_to_celsius` function to return a close to 37.778.
+Notice how in my example, I expect the result from the `fahrenheit_to_celsius` function to return a close to 37.778.

 In your `jasmine_testing` directory, run the test and watch it fail. i.e.